Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 german shepherd dog lying on wooden table outdoors

-The American Kennel Club is one of the largest dog breed clubs in the world, a massive database to register purebred dogs.
+The American Kennel Club is one of the largest dog breed clubs in the world, with a massive database to register purebred dogs.
 There are over 190 breeds in their catalog, giving owners the ability to register and compete in major dog shows.
 But what is a person to do if they don’t have papers to prove that their canine companion comes from a line of blue-ribbon dogs?

 Many people turn to DNA testing to prove that their dog is purebred in hopes that DNA can prove their purebred status.
 Unfortunately, the AKC does not accept DNA testing in place of breeding documentation or papers.
 If you rescue an alleged purebred dog that didn’t come with papers, you most likely will never be able to register with the AKC.